 - A person brings an egg salad to a cookout and leaves it on a buffet table in the hot sunshine.
 The temperature of the food rises past the safe zone where bacteria begin to multiply.
 What would have been a safe side dish at the correct temperature has now become a dangerous threat to anyone who eats it.

-THE TOP FOODBORNE ILLNESSES
+COMMON FOODBORNE ILLNESSES

-The 3 most common foodborne illnesses are:
+The 3 most common foodborne illnesses include..

 1. Norovirus